 Multinationals, Foreign Whistleblowers, and Related Concerns

-The most important thing foreign individuals should know about the new IRS's Whistleblower Rewards program is that anyone who makes a "substantial contribution" of information about a tax underpayment is eligible to receive an award from the U.S. government.
-The Ferraro Law Firm attorneys have years of experience in international tax law, and are familiar with the methods by which foreign and U.S. companies and individuals shelter their income from U.S taxation.
+The most important thing foreign individuals should know about the IRS's Whistleblower Rewards program is that anyone who makes a "substantial contribution" of information about a tax underpayment is eligible to receive an award from the U.S. government.
+Lynam Knott P.A. attorneys have years of experience in international tax law, and are familiar with the methods by which foreign and U.S. companies and individuals shelter their income from US taxation.

 Foreigners working in overseas headquarters are ideally placed to identify large-scale U.S. tax underpayments by their company or its U.S. subsidiaries.
 In addition, foreigners working for a U.S. company with an international presence are also in a great place to discover information about how the foreign subsidiary is being used to underpay the company's consolidated tax liability in the United States.

-In either case, discussing your information with a lawyer prior to providing information to the IRS can yield valuable benefits.
+In any case, discussing your information with a lawyer prior to providing information to the IRS can yield valuable benefits.